Prof-Greipl/wif-640-machine-learning-sem/readme.md

 #### Schedule

-The schedule will be announced in the first session.
+The [schedule](schedule.md) will be finalized in the first session.